AUGUST 11–13, 2021 Virtual Event

 PHASE I and II?

 In phase II, the teams will be provided an SoC including a new set of bugs.
-The finalists will compete in a live capture-the-flag competition.
+The teams will compete in a live capture-the-flag competition.
 They will need to apply their techniques and developed tools to detect and exploit as many vulnerabilities in a limited time-frame.

 Bugs and exploits submitted will be evaluated live and winners will be announced in USENIX Security Symposium.